hgaibor/AutoHotkey-HGE-Scripts/README.md

 - Check `HgeScripts.ahk_hotkeys.example.txt` for some possible shortcuts that can be created using this tool

 ## History:

+ ### 2022-05-12
+ - NEW: Created new implementation of ProcessFolderSlot() function: ProcessFolderSlot_X().
+It will allow unlimited folder slots and the ability to call folder slots by short, quick to remember, user-defined labels.
+Folders for this function will be defined at the `[CreateOpenFolder_X] section`
+ - Refactored `HgeScript.ini.example.txt` to include just plain configuration, and created **USAGE-GUIDE.md** file to detail the information on how to set up each section for the script
+ - Code cleaning and minor corrections

  ### 2022-04-27
  - NEW: Created additional shortcuts for Kitty and new Putty-based accept prompt for SSH sessions